IBM/hdp-search-spark-recommender/README.md

 * Error: `Missing Required Header for CSRF protection.`

-   If you see this error when trying to create spark session through livy (the cell below), it means that you need to diable the CSRF in the livy property.
+   If you see this error when trying to create spark session through livy (the cell below), it means that you need to disable the CSRF in the livy property.
    ```
    livyURL="http://host name:8999"
    %spark add -s spark -l python -u $livyURL
    ```

-  > Solution: Go to the [Disable Apache Livy CSRF protection](#disable-apache-livy-csrf-protection) section and follow the steps to disable livy's `livy.server.csrf_protection.enable` property.
+  > Solution: Go to the [Disable Apache Livy CSRF protection](#disable-apache-livy-csrf-protection) section for instructions.

 * Error: `404 Client Error: Not Found for url: http://your hostname:8983/solr/ratings/schema`